-“A husband might have purchased stock for $50 during the marriage,” said Denmon.
+“A husband might have purchased stock for $50 during the marriage,” said Christian Denmon, founding partner at Denmon & Pearlman, a law firm that handles divorce, criminal defense and more.
 “The stock has gone up in value so that at the time of the divorce, the husband ends up transferring $75 to the wife.
 If not otherwise addressed in the divorce settlement, the husband will be on the hook to pay taxes on the $25 gain on the stock.”

 Denmon said spouses who are receiving real estate, stocks or bonds need to understand that taxable gains can leave them vulnerable.

-If your spouse is currently supporting you, consider taking time to dust off your resume and freshen up your skill set before seeking a divorce.
-And safeguard your future by avoiding jobs that are more likely to lead to divorce.
+If your spouse is currently supporting you, consider taking the time to dust off your resume and freshen up your skill set before seeking a divorce.

 “Even if you receive support, the courts can [assign] income and expect you to be working if your kids are school aged and you are not of retirement age or disabled,” said Narris, who cautioned against “depend[ing] too much on a hopeful spousal support award.”

 Often, one person in a household manages the finances.
-But such an arrangement can create a “power imbalance when it comes time to negotiate settlements,” said Narris.
+But such an arrangement can create a “power imbalance when it comes time to negotiate settlements,” Narris said.
 So, what can you do to protect yourself?